Inspired by Flaws

 RECENT WORK

-In my recent and continually evolving body of work, I explore the idea of letting go—what it means, how it unfolds, and the quiet transformation it can bring.
-Inspired by the seasonal rhythms of nature and the inner shifts we experience as humans, I use the oak leaf as a symbol of physical shedding.
-Sawn or engraved veins trace a path of change and transformation, while pearls become a quiet metaphor for what can emerge through release—regrowth, clarity, and a deeper understanding of self.
+In my recent and continually evolving body of work, I explore the idea of letting go and what it means, how it unfolds, and the transformation it can bring.
+Inspired by the seasonal rhythms of nature, I use the oak leaf as a symbol of physical shedding.
+Sawn or engraved veins mark paths of change and transformation, while pearls become a metaphor for what can come through release.